-- Firstly a SIP call is originated and obtained by certain ITSP (let's call it ITSP A); - ITSP A verifies the call source and its number, in order to define how to confirm validity (full, partial or gateway attestation); - ITSP A creates a SIP Identity header that contains the information on the calling number, called number, attestation level and call origination, along with the certificate (important).
-All information in the Identity header gets encrypted into the JWT token, with the following list of parameters; - The call (INVITE request) is sent out with the SIP Identity header (which has a reference to the certificate) to certain destination ITSP (let's call it ITSP B); - ITSP B verifies the identity of the header and the certificate itself; - ITSP B makes sure the attestation level is complaint with local security standards (A, B or C); - ITSP B sends a call to the edge subscriber (with possibly added parameters to the PAI header verstat);
+- Firstly, a SIP call is originated and obtained by a specific ITSP (let us refer to it as ITSP A); - ITSP A verifies the call source and its number, in order to define how to confirm validity (full, partial or gateway attestation); - ITSP A creates a SIP Identity header that contains the information on the calling number, called number, attestation level and call origination, along with the certificate (important).
+All information in the Identity header gets encrypted into the JWT token, with the following list of parameters; - The call (INVITE request) is sent out with the SIP Identity header (which has a reference to the certificate) to a certain destination ITSP (let us refer to it as ITSP B); - ITSP B verifies the identity of the header and the certificate itself; - ITSP B makes sure the attestation level is complaint with local security standards (A, B or C); - ITSP B sends a call to the edge subscriber (with possibly added parameters to the PAI header verstat);

-To sum up, essentially this technology gives a way for the destination user/service provider to verify that the original caller (calling side) is the one that it pretends to be.
+Essentially this technology alows the destination user/service provider to verify that the original caller (calling side) is the one that it claims to be.